bloxstreet/support/tickets/player-report-format.md

 - [ ] **Evidence:**
 {:.text-red-000}

-Reasons should be brief and limited to a few words.
-Community members should not type sentences for the reason.
+Reasons for player reports should be concise and limited to a few words.
+Community members are advised to avoid typing full sentences for the reason.